 It is 21-nil now.
 The Senator is correct.

-Everybody here in the House is united in wishing Ireland all the best.
+Everybody here in the House is united in wishing the Irish rugby team all the best.

 I am watching it here on the screen.